GluuFederation/flex/docs/admin/admin-ui/user-claims.md

     * Specifies who can view this attribute in the UI — `ADMIN` or `USER`, or both.

 8. Usage Type
-    * Defines the use case for the attribute
+    * Defines the use case for the attribute.

 9. oxAuth Claim Name
     * The name of the claim as it will appear in an OpenID Connect (OIDC) ID token or UserInfo response.